mlech26l/ncps/docs/examples/atari_torch.rst

 The full source code can be downloaded `here <https://github.com/mlech26l/ncps/blob/master/examples/atari_torch.py>`_

 .. note::
-    At a validation accuracy of about 92% the behavior cloning data usually implies a decent closed-loop performance of the cloned agent
+    At a validation accuracy of about 92%, the behavior cloning data usually implies a decent closed-loop performance of the cloned agent.

 The output of the full script is something like: